MEET THE STAFF

 Krista Kemppinen, Senior Scientist

-Krista (she/her) works to protect species and ecosystems in the Southwest and Great Basin regions.
+Krista (she/her) works to protect species and ecosystems in the U.S. Southwest.
 Prior to joining the Center, she held postdoctoral research associate positions at Arizona State University, where she worked in close partnership with the IUCN and Conservation International.
 She received her doctoral and bachelor’s degrees from the University of Cambridge.

 Contact: Tucson, AZ, email Krista